Representing the Disciplinary Structure of Physics: A Comparative Evaluation of Graph and Text Embedding Methods: Introduction

 \section{Introduction}

-New discoveries and innovations build upon existing knowledge, often by combining previous knowledge together~\parencites{kauffmanEmergentPropertiesRandom1984}{weitzmanRecombinantGrowth1998}{steelDynamicsBirthDeath2020}.
+New discoveries and innovations build upon existing knowledge, often by combining previous knowledge together~\parencites{weitzmanRecombinantGrowth1998}{doi:10.1287/mnsc.47.1.117.10671}.
 Subsequently, new knowledge can be used in many different domains in the future.
-In this sense, each publication can be largely characterized by its \emph{references and citations} (i.e.~the knowledge upon which the publication builds, and how future publications use its knowledge), and its \emph{content}.
-These two sources of information have thus been used to investigate how the scientific enterprise discovers new knowledge.
+In this sense, each publication can largely be characterized by its \textit{references and citations} (i.e.,~the knowledge upon which the publication builds, and how future publications use its knowledge), and its \textit{content} (i.e., the new knowledge itself).
+These two types of information have thus been used as the primary ways to study the development and impact of scientific knowledge.
+For instance, the number of citations that a paper receives has been recognized as an important indicator of its importance since the onset of science studies~\parencites{garfieldCitationIndexingStudying1970}{garfield1978citation}.
+Bibliometric coupling~\parencite{kesslerBibliographicCouplingScientific1963} and co-citation~\parencite{smallCocitationScientificLiterature1973} have also been used as crucial ways to glean into the contexts and clusters that papers form~\parencites{smallStructureScientificLiteratures1974}{griffithStructureScientificLiteratures1974}.
+More recently, machine learning methods, particularly representation learning methods, have been increasingly used to capture the information stored in the texts as well as the citation network~\parencites{tshitoyanUnsupervisedWordEmbeddings2019}{pengNeuralEmbeddingsScholarly2021}.
+Here, we use the corpus of physics papers from American Physical Society (APS) and its hierarchical classification system---Physics and Astronomy Classification Scheme (PACS) to evaluate how well existing text and graph embedding methods capture the hierarchical structure of physics.